Finding The Perfect Hearing Aids Or Hearing Solution To Match Your Unique Circumstances

-But the real reason why North Houston Hearing Solutions is unique is that unlike many other hearing care practices, we don’t limit our technology to one manufacturer – this means that we can work with you to always source the right hearing aids for your budget, lifestyle, and unique circumstances.
+But the real reason why North Houston Hearing Solutions is unique is that unlike many other hearing centers, we don’t limit our technology to one manufacturer – this means that we can work with you to always source the right hearing aids and hearing solutions for your budget, lifestyle, and unique circumstances.

 The Different Hearing Aid Styles

 Invisible In The Canal (IIC)

 The smallest custom style, IIC instruments, sit invisibly in or past the second bend of the ear canal.
 IIC devices are specifically designed for mild-to-moderate hearing loss.

 Completely in the Canal (CIC)